IshtarGate/LearnJava/README.md

 # LearnJava
-Code created while reading Java How to Program
+Code created while reading Java How to Program by Deitel & Deitel(jh2p)